 6 benefits from having a QA/BA in your development team

-Imagine: you have a project which you have outsourced to a partner, an external company.
-They provide a full stack development team to secure the success of the project.
+Imagine: you have a product which you have built with a development partner, an external company.
+They provide a full stack development team to secure the success of the product.
 Obviously, they are responsible for technical implementation and testing, but how can your in-house Product Manager make sure that the business vision is clearly transmitted to the people who will bring it to life?

 QA Business Analyst